Human Lost

-Human Lost (人間失格, Ningen Shikkaku) is a 2019 Japanese 3D animated science fiction film based on Osamu Dazai's 1948 novel No Longer Human and it is the first ever Polygon Pictures production not to be streamed on Netflix.
+Human Lost (人間失格, Ningen Shikkaku) is a 2019 Japanese 3D animated science fiction film based on Osamu Dazai's 1948 novel No Longer Human and it is Polygon Pictures' first production not to get a Netflix release.

 Plot

 In the year 2036, breakthroughs in medical technology have led to a system of nanomachines internally implanted in all humans that can reverse illness, injury and even death.
 But if a person severs their nanomachines from the system, they mutate into monstrous creatures known as "Lost".
 Yozo, Masao and Yoshiko are now "applicants" with special powers over the Lost.

 Cast

 Production

 Katsuyuki Motohiro is serving as supervisor.
 Fuminori Kizaki will direct the film at Polygon Pictures.
 Tow Ubukata is writing the scripts.
 Yūsuke Kozaki is designing the characters, and Kenichiro Tomiyasu is in charge of concept art.

 Casting

 The cast of film was revealed via teaser on YouTube.
 The film stars Mamoru Miyano, Kana Hanazawa, Takahiro Sakurai, Jun Fukuyama, and Miyuki Sawashiro.